agriyakhetarpal/hugo-python-distributions/README.md

 This package provides wheels for [Hugo](https://gohugo.io/) so that it can be used with `pip` on macOS, Linux, and Windows; for Python versions 3.8–3.12.

+> [!WARNING]
+> Owing to the limitations of overall sizing available on PyPI for `hugo`, only the most recent (up to nine or ten) versions of Hugo are available for download through `pip`.
+If you need an older version of Hugo, please consider using the wheels that have been uploaded to the [GitHub releases](https://github.com/agriyakhetarpal/hugo-python-distributions/releases) page or the [official Hugo binaries](https://github.com/gohugoio/hugo/releases).

 ## What is Hugo?

 [Hugo](https://gohugo.io/) is a static site generator written in [Go](https://golang.org/).
 It is designed to be fast and flexible, and it is used by many people and organizations for their websites, documentation, and personal blogs.